IrvingZha0/lab-bcos/docs/AMOP.md

 ```

 ## Test
-After configuration, the user can specifies a topic: topic, and the following two commands are for testing.
+After configuration like above, user can use the following two commands for testing.

 Start AMOP server:

 ```
-java -cp 'conf/:apps/*:lib/*' cn.webank.channel.test.Channel2Server [topic]
+java -cp 'conf/:apps/*:lib/*' cn.webank.channel.test.Channel2Server [topic name]
 ```

 Start AMOP client

 ```
-java -cp 'conf/:apps/*:lib/*' cn.webank.channel.test.Channel2Client [topic] [message content] [Number of messages]
+java -cp 'conf/:apps/*:lib/*' cn.webank.channel.test.Channel2Client [topic name] [message content] [number of messages]
 ```

 ## Error Code

-- 99: The message sent failed after AMOP attempts to go through all routes.
-Suggest to use the seq which generated during sending, thus can check the status of every node on the route.
+- 99: Message sending failure since there is no available routes.
+Suggest to check the node status in the supposed by the 'seq' generated at message sending.
 - 102: Timeout.
-Suggest to check if the server has handled the message correctly and if the bandwidth is adequate.
+Suggest to check if the server has handled the message smoothly and enough bandwidth.